alphagov/govuk-docker/README.md

 export PATH=$PATH:~/govuk/govuk-docker/bin
 ```

-Now in the `govuk` directory, run the following commands.
+Now in the `~/govuk` directory, run the following commands.

 ```
 git clone git@github.com:alphagov/govuk-docker.git
 cd govuk-docker
-bundle
+bundle install
 ```

 You can now clone and setup the apps you need with `make APP-NAME`,